Dotted Line Reporting in an Org Chart: Meaning, Examples, Pros & Cons

 The Benefits of Using Dotted Lines in Your Org Chart

-Adding dotted lines to your organizational chart is a great way to strengthen relationships between colleagues and to streamline communication within departments.
+Adding dotted lines to your organizational chart is a great way to strengthen relationships between colleagues and to streamline communication at work.

 Where a solid line reporting relationship indicates the "hierarchy of managers" in your company, a dotted line reporting structure helps to further clarify roles and responsibilities, which can lead to increased productivity.